 I store my granola in clamp jars for a week to ten days and use it for breakfast on my yogurt with fresh fruits and a drizzle of honey.

-If you want to make this granola into bars, when you add the dried fruits, press them firmly into the oat mixture on the baking sheet and let the granola cool completely.
+You can turn this granola into bars too!
+Once you add the dried fruits, press them firmly into the oat mixture on the baking sheet and let the granola cool completely.
 Then you can cut it into desired-size bars.

 Homemade Granola is great with: